Choose Your Own Adventure

 Foodie

-While Hong Kong is a renowned international food paradise, nothing beats the local flavours.
+While Hong Kong is a renowned international food paradise, nothing beats our local flavours.
 Old Town Central is home to many homegrown eateries that offer authentic dishes.
-For a traditional dai pai dong experience, pop along to 29.
-Sing Heung Yuen (2 Mee Lun Street, Central, +852 2544 8368) to tuck into their signature crispy buns with lemon and honey and tomato noodle soup before trying 30.
-Lan Fong Yuen’s (2 Gage St, Central, +852 2544 3895) famous Hong Kong-style milk tea.
-Explore Hong Kong exclusive and out-of-this-world flavor combinations and book a small private party at 31.
-Gelato Messina (37-43 Pottinger Street, Central), or nourish yourself with some five snake soup at 32.
+For a traditional dai pai dong experience, pop along to 40.
+Sing Heung Yuen (2 Mee Lun Street, Central, +852 2544 8368) to tuck into their signature crispy buns with lemon and honey and tomato noodle soup before trying 41.
+Lan Fong Yuen’s (2 Gage Street, Central, +852 2544 3895) famous Hong Kong-style milk tea.
+Savour 42.
+Tai Ping Koon’s (60 Stanley Street, Central) culinary amalgamation of Chinese and Western cuisines before heading to the Bib Gourmand-awarded 43.
+Tsim Chai Kee (Shop B, G/F, 98 Wellington Street, Central, +852 2850 6471) for some flavourful and rich wonton noodles that have earned them a spot in the prestigious Michelin Guide.
+Explore Hong Kong exclusive and out-of-this-world flavor combinations and book a small private party at 44.
+Gelato Messina (37-43 Pottinger Street, Central), or nourish yourself with some five snake soup at 45.
 Ser Wong Fun (G/F, 30 Cochrane Street, Central).
-Get acquainted with Cantonese classics like succulent roast goose at one Michelin star 33.
-Yat Lok Restaurant (34-38 Stanley Street, Central, +852 2524 3882), beef brisket noodles at 34.
-Kau Kee (G/F, 21 Gough Street, Sheung Wan), and congee and dough fritters at the half decade old 35.
-Law Fu Kee Noodle Shop (140 Des Voeux Road Central, Central, +852 2541 3080)
+Get acquainted with Cantonese classics like succulent roast goose at one Michelin star 46.
+Yat Lok Restaurant (34-38 Stanley Street, Central, +852 2524 3882), beef brisket noodles at 47.
+Kau Kee (G/F, 21 Gough Street, Sheung Wan).
+Finally, drink a coffee of your choice in traditional Chinese porcelain cups at 48.
+Halfway coffee (26 Upper Lascar Row, Sheung Wan, +852 2606 1160)

 Art Lover